NcepuQiaoTing/CertDW/README.md

 ```

-Training Watermark Model
+Training Watermarked Model
 -
-To train the watermark model in the paper, run these commanding:
+To train the watermarked model in the paper, run these commanding:

 GTSRB: